WebDevStudios/wds-bt/README.md

 <summary><b>Overriding/Customizing Third Party Block Styles</b></summary>

 1. **Place Your Override SCSS Files**: Add your third‑party override SCSS files in `assets/scss/blocks/third-party/`.
-   - **Naming Convention:** Name each file using the block’s slug (the part after the namespace).
+   - **Naming Convention:** Name each file using the block's slug (the part after the namespace).
 For example, to override the `wdsbt/test` block, name the file `test.scss`.

 2. **Third-Party Block Styles**: Files within the `assets/scss/blocks/third-party/` directory are automatically enqueued.
 Do not import these files into your main `index.scss`.